na-sponsorship/na-sponsorship-api/README.md

-# server
+# na-sponsorship-api

-A quick description of server.
+A quick description of na-sponsorship-api.